Fasih Bokhari: Biography

-Naval career and between wars (1965–71)
+Naval career and between wars (1965–1971)

 Fasih Bokhari was born in 1942 in British Indian Empire, now India and Pakistan.
 In 1959, he was commissioned in the Pakistan Navy as a Midshipman and was sent to the Britannia Royal Naval College in United Kingdom to complete his training.
 His S/No. was PN No. 858 when he joined the Navy in 1959.

-Upon returning to Pakistan in 1962, he was promoted to Sub-Lieutenant and inducted in the Submarine Command as a navigation officer.
+Upon returning to Pakistan in 1962, he was promoted to Sub-Lieutenant and inducted into the Submarine Command as a navigation officer.
 He served in the Ghazi and did short training on submarine operations at the Naval Academy in Turkey.

 S/Lt.
 Bokhari joined Ghazi as a torpedo specialist under then-Cdr.
 K.R.
 Niazi and participated in war operations in the second war with India in 1965.
 In 1969, he was promoted to Lieutenant and moved to join the Hangor under the command of Cdr.
 Ahmed Tasnim.
 He earned notability for his valor of actions in the third war with India in 1971 when he served as a torpedo officer in the Hangor.
 Lt.
 Bokhari, together with then-Lt.Cdr A.U.
 Khan correctly identified the INS Khukri, and provided coordinates that ultimately sank the Khukri in 1971.
 After the war, he was honored with Sitara-e-Jurat together with Commander Tasnim.

 During the war, Lt.
 Bokhari was pulled off the Submarine Command after Hangor reported back to its base and was sent to join the elite Special Services Group Navy (SSGN) after completing the quick training on special operations.
 He led a Platoon that consisted of 80 men and was stationed in Karachi to defend the coastal areas from the advancing Indian Army.
 After learning of the surrender and the secession of east-Pakistan as Bangladesh, Lt.
 Bokhari became disillusioned with his war career and immediately submitted his resignation in the face of what he considered bleak prospects in the Navy for his future.
 However, his resignation was not accepted by his superior commanding officers who successfully persuaded him to continue serving in the Navy.

 In 1973, Lt.
 Bokhari was sent to France where he attended the École Militaire (a French naval war college) and graduated with a staff course degree in 1975.
 Upon returning to Pakistan, he was promoted as Lieutenant-Commander and commanded the PNS Mangro as his commanding assignment.
 In 1978, he was promoted to Commander and briefly completed a war assignment at the Ministry of Defence (MoD).
 In 1983–84, Commander Bokhari attended the National Defence University and briefly studied at the Armed Forces War College.
 He studied under then-Colonel Jehangir Karamat who had profound influence on his critical thinking and authored his thesis on the war studies, required for his master's degree which he attained in 1984.